arcturusbiocloud/isis-v2/README.md

 ## Featured projects

-At this moment there's no interface to set/unset featured projects, so it's necessary to use Heroku's console:
+There's a way to do this through the Project's endpoint, but it's also possible to go straight through Heroku's console:

 ```shell
 $ heroku run console